Particular/docs.particular.net/transports/upgrades/asb-6to7.md

 The default values for the following settings have changed:

  * `BatchSize`, which had a default value of 1000, is replaced by `PrefetchCount` with a default value of 200.
  * `MaxDeliveryCount` is set to number of immediate retries + 1.
 For system queues the value has changed from 6 to 10.

-For more details refer to the [ASB Batching](/transports/azure-service-bus/legacy/batching.md) and [ASB Retry behavior](/transports/azure-service-bus/legacy/retries.md) articles.

 ### Setting Entity Property Values